Living for the little things

 The interior designers Jenny Wik and Emilia Ljungberg were asked to create a home for a family of three, soon to be four, that love their life in the city.
 This is where they feel at home, where they know people, but living in a small space is also about them choosing a more sustainable lifestyle.
 “We wanted to create an oasis in the big city, where the family have room for everything they need and for the lifestyle they want”, says Emilia.

 This family only surround themselves with things they like, and don’t have more belongings than they need.
-But living in a small space, they still need good storage solutions.
-Both closed and open storage become great-looking additions to the interior overall.”
+But living in a small space, they still need good storage solutions.”

 Emilia Ljungberg, IKEA interior designer